NaylahProject/Naylah.Toolkit.UWP/README.md

-# Naylah for Universal Windows Plataform
+# Naylah Toolkit for Universal Windows Plataform
 Naylah UWP it's a SDK for Universal Windows Plataform.

 AppVeyor Build for Universal Windows Plataform it's not supported (yet).